Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Introduction

+Recently, a \textit{U}-statistics-based test for MCAR developed by \cite{aleksic2024novel}, which performed better than the well-known MCAR test by \cite{Little1988}.
+However, as we will soon see, the test had a very narrow class of detectable alternatives.
+Overcoming that fundamental flow of that test is the main aim of this paper.

 The remaining of the paper is structured as follows.
-Subsection \ref{subsec:MCAR_tests} provides a brief historical overview of tests for MCAR.
-Subsection \ref{subsec:aleksic_test} presents the recently developed test for MCAR \cite{aleksic2024novel}, the flaws of which we aim to overcome throughout the text.
-Section \ref{sec:improved_test} presents the novel improvement of the test, that is able to utilize most of the partially observed variables.
-The simulation study is given in Section \ref{sec:simulation}, where the improved test is compared to the old one, in all of the originally studied settings, in all of which the old one performed better than the well-known Little's MCAR test \cite{Little1988}.
+Subsection \ref{subsec:aleksic_test} presents, for readers' convenience, a brief overview of the original test.
+Section \ref{sec:improved_test} presents the improved version of the test, which is able to utilize most of the partially observed variables.
+The theoretical properties are also derived and some theoretical limitations are noted.
+The simulation study is given in Section \ref{sec:simulation}, where the improved test is compared to the old one in all of the originally studied settings, in all of which the old one performed better than Little's test.
 Some additional comparisons to Little's test are also given in settings where the old test could not perform at all due to its limitations.
-Concluding remarks are given in Section \ref{sec:conclusion}.
+Finally, some concluding remarks are given in Section \ref{sec:conclusion}.